Amazonite Gemstone Information

 Amazonite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 Amazonite is also known as the 'The Amazon Stone'.
 There are many old Brazilian legends about legendary female warriors known as the 'Amazons'.
-Legends believe that the 'Amazons' would gift green 'amazonite' stones to all of the men that would come to visit them.
+According to legend, the 'Amazons' would gift green 'amazonite' stones to all of the men that would come to visit them.
 Amazonite is believed to have many metaphysical powers.
-Amazonite stones are also thought to have tremendous healing ability.
+Amazonite stones are also thought to have tremendous healing abilities.

-Amazonite carries strong energy that is able to stimulate the better of emotions and personality.
+Amazonite carries a strong energy that is able to stimulate the better emotions and personality traits.
 It is said to balance masculine and feminine energy, and strengthen physical power and stamina.
-Amazonite is able to sooth all chakras, but if placed specifically on the heart or throat chakra, it can enhance communications concerning love in one's life.
+Amazonite is able to soothe all chakras, but if placed specifically on the heart or throat chakra, it can enhance communications concerning love in one's life.
 In addition, amazonite stimulates artistic ability, creativity and the powers of clairvoyance in its wearer.

-When worn as an amulet, it can protect against a wide variety of different diseases.
-Stones with deeper colors are considered more intense, therefore, more effective in healing.
+When worn as an amulet, it can protect against a wide variety of ailments and diseases.
+Stones with deeper colors are considered more intense, and therefore, more effective in healing.
 Healers, shamans and medicine men from many cultures have been healing with gemstones for many centuries.
 Gemstones are most effective for healing when placed directly on the injured part of the body.

 Amazonite Gemstone and Jewelry Design Ideas Back to Top

-Amazonite gemstones are ideal for pendants, earrings, bracelets, necklaces, pins, tie tacks, cufflinks or brooches.
-Daily-wearing rings are not very common because amazonite is fairly soft, but with care, they can make beautiful cabochon gemstone rings.
+Amazonite gemstones are ideal for pendants, earrings, bracelets, necklaces, tie tacks, cufflinks or brooches.
+Daily-wear rings are not very common because amazonite is fairly soft, but with care, they can make beautiful cabochon gemstone rings.

 Caring for your Amazonite Gemstones and Gemstone Jewelry Back to Top

-Since amazonite is fairly soft, they should not be worn when participating in any strenuous physical activity, such as sports and household chores.
+Since amazonite gemstones are fairly soft, they should not be worn when participating in any strenuous physical activity, such as sports and household chores.
 Amazonite gemstones and jewelry should be stored separately from other jewelry to minimize fractures and scratches.